lmammino/iteration-protocols-workshop/07-exercises/README.md

  - [Node.js Design Patterns, Third Edition](https://www.nodejsdesignpatterns.com/): has an entire section dedicated to iteration protocols and related design patterns (disclaimer: I co-authored this book!)
  - [JavaScript Async Iterator](https://www.nodejsdesignpatterns.com/blog/javascript-async-iterators/): An article that recaps most of the topics discussed in this workshop.
+ - Learn [how I found a lost song using JavaScript and Async Iterators](https://youtu.be/uTzBHPpMEhA) (talk from No).
+You can also look at [the slides](https://loige.link/nodeconf-iter).
  - [Official (sync) Iteration protocols documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols): the goto place to make sure you didn't miss anything important about iteration protocols or just to quickly review something you don't remember.
  - [Official documentation about Async iterators and iterable on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator): Similar to the above but covers some details about the async counterparts of the iterator and iterable protocols.
  - [Official documentation about `for await ... of` on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of): Gives you some more details about this syntax and when you can use it.